urbantrout/site-language-redirection/README.md

 PSR-15 middleware to redirect user to correct site language.

-- Language detection is based on HTTP headers (browser language).
+- Language detection is based on HTTP headers (browser language) or IP address.
 - When the user switches the language, a cookie gets set to save the new language as preferred language.

 ## Installation